SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-63](https://user-images.githubusercontent.com/92877810/138517161-daf9c015-3b18-4538-af4a-e819da1c7123.png)

-👉We can add a dynamic text title for our lane of charts so other analysts viewing our story can quickly understand the context of our visualizations.
+🚩We can add a dynamic text title for our lane of charts so other analysts viewing our story can quickly understand the context of our visualizations.
 Let us add a title for the chart section that dynamically represents the data presented.

 99. Rename **Click to Enter Title...** to **Overview for**

 ![4-64](https://user-images.githubusercontent.com/92877810/138517162-cdb6f651-5d4a-4ee0-802d-b756e9c0d073.png)

-👉We can now create a dynamic text field that updates with input control selection.
+🚩We can now create a dynamic text field that updates with input control selection.

 100. Right Click Insider the Header to Open the Context Menu